armazzer/customer_loans/README.md

 ## Python files

-These are the working files.
+These are the working modules.

 * **db_utils.py**
     * Connects to RDS database, extract the data and saves it to a csv file, loan_payments.csv.